daandymaan/SpaceFight/README.md

 ___
-# Plot
-This is a recreation of the battle of midway but is set in the future in an asteroid field.
-The ostur forces (Good guys) are attempting a sneak attack on the unsuspsecting jibinis (Bad guys) and their new superweapon through an asteroid field.

-___
 # Models
 The plane models are based on WW2 planes, such as the spitfire and the messerschmitt BF109 The large ship in these scene is based on a WW2 japanese battle ship.